nslashtech/NSlashScript/README.md

 # Syntax
 the syntax in n/script is based on classes and functions, for example, to write output text to the console you need to write ```console.say("")``` where "console" is a class, "say" is a function and the value is in parentheses.
-Almost all code adheres to this principle except for variables.
-They are written in the same way as in Python.

 Read the full documentation, link attached above